IVSoftware/IVSoftware.Portable.WatchdogTimer/README.md

     }
 }
 ```
+Explanation:

+The OnMouseMove method resets the timer each time the mouse moves, and starts the timer on the first move.
+If the mouse stops moving for 0.5 seconds (as defined by Interval), the StartOrRestart method executes, displaying a message with the timestamps of the event.

+___

 **Debouncing**

-An impatient user might tap multiple times.
-A watchdog timer can ensure that an action takes place the first time, and requires a cooling off interval before the same action can happen again.
+For impatient users who tap multiple times, a WatchdogTimer can ensure the action occurs only once, requiring a cooldown period before allowing the same action again.

 ![Maui .Net Default App Image with Modifications](https://raw.githubusercontent.com/IVSoftware/IVSoftware.Portable.WatchdogTimer/master/IVSoftware.Portable.WatchdogTimer/Screenshots/maui.png
 )